Dynamical quantum phase transition in a bosonic system with long-range interactions: Conclusion

 Using the step approximation we obtained an analytical expression for the dynamical critical coupling $\gcdyn$ as a function of initial coupling $g_0$ and the decay exponent $\sigma$.
 The resulting phase diagram has been depicted in Fig.\,\ref{fig:gcdyn} and presents three different regions depending on the initial state of the system as well as on the value of the decay exponent $\sigma$.
 As already mentioned the short-range limit $\sigma\to\infty$ reproduces the results already found in Refs.\,\cite{sotiriadis_quantum_2010,chandran_equilibration_2013}.

-Our model exhibits a dynamical quantum phase transition whenever we quench from the gapless equilibrium phase ($g_0 < \gc$) to the gapped dynamical phase ($\gf > \gc^{\mathrm{dyn}}$): then we encounter non-analytic kinks in the Loschmidt echo rate function.
+Our model exhibits a dynamical quantum phase transition whenever we quench from the gapless equilibrium phase ($g_0 < \gc$) to the gapped dynamical phase ($\gf > \gc^{\mathrm{dyn}}$): then we encounter nonanalytic kinks in the Loschmidt echo rate function.
 Depending on $\sigma$ the smoothness of the rate function varies; for $\sigma > 1$ already the second time derivative of the rate function is discontinuous, while for lower values of $\sigma$ we have to go to higher and higher derivatives to see discontinuities.
-The critical times with non-analytic behavior are spaced apart by a critical time scale $T \sim \gap^{-1/2}$ inversely proportional to the post-quench gap.
-Because of this, non-analytic cusps are not to be expected when quenching into the gapless phase due to the diverging time scale.
+The critical times with nonanalytic behavior are spaced apart by a critical time scale $T \sim \gap^{-1/2}$ inversely proportional to the post-quench gap.
+Because of this, nonanalytic cusps are not to be expected when quenching into the gapless phase due to the diverging time scale.

-In equilibrium, the universal behaviour of a long-range interacting system in dimension $d$ with decay exponent $\sigma$ can be related with the one of the corresponding nearest-neighbour system in dimension $d_{\mathrm{eff}}=\frac{2d}{\sigma}$\,\cite{joyce1966spherical,gori2017,defenu2020}.
+In equilibrium, the universal behavior of a long-range interacting system in dimension $d$ with decay exponent $\sigma$ can be related to the one of the corresponding nearest-neighbour system in dimension $d_{\mathrm{eff}}=\frac{2d}{\sigma}$\,\cite{joyce1966spherical,gori2017,defenu2020}.
 Applying the same relation to our findings, it is possible to reconstruct the dynamical phase diagram of the short-range interacting three-dimensional $O(n)$ model in the $n\to\infty$ limit\,\cite{weidinger_dynamical_2017}, showing that the foundations of universality also hold in the dynamical realm.
+This can also be seen by noticing that the critical behavior only depends on the convergence properties of the integrals in Eqs.\,\eqref{eq:gc}, \eqref{eq:gcdyn2}, and \eqref{eq:rate} which in turn only depend on $d$ and $\sigma$.